 Did the board even try to challenge Grier on this one, a critical point as it essentially controls

 all personnel hires who work directly with children?

 Continuing Haberman is an Ann Best suggestion (she's still here), and that should tell

 you everything you need to know about it.

 Of course not.

 Link to previous pages.

-Link to AEIS reports, Open Records reports, and more: just updated!
+Link to AEIS reports, Open Records requests, and more

 Use comment tag to express your opinion. houstonisdwatch

 wants to hear from you, especially from HISD insiders.